Buildings and Facilities

 McKusick Technology Center

-The center adjoins the Arts & Sciences Building and houses the Center for Teaching and Learning, the Esports Arena and other departments.
+The center adjoins the Arts & Sciences Building and houses the Department of Communication Sciences and Disorders and the USD Speech-Language and Hearing Clinic, the Esports Arena and other departments.

 Native American Cultural Center